Big city living isn’t for everyone–but at the same time, urban areas certainly have their perks.

 Of course, not all suburbs of Salem are created equally, which is precisely why we set out to find the best ones.
 So without further ado…

-If you happen to be a resident of Sublimity, you’re probably not too surprised to find it on the top our list.
+If you happen to be a resident of Wilsonville, you’re probably not too surprised to find it on the top our list.

 We’ll tell you what makes each of these 10 Salem ‘burbs better than the rest–but first, a bit about our methodology.